outde-xyz/website/content/Discussions/2020-01-12_rawski_marr.md

 Neurons have a stunningly varied morphology.
 How a single "neuron" computes is sufficiently complicated that Christof Koch wrote a whole book on "The Biophysics of Computation".
-The last chapter, called 'Unconventional Computing', details how computation can even happen at the sub-neural level.
+The last chapter, called "Unconventional Computing", details how computation can even happen at the sub-neural level.
 It includes delightful sections like "Computing with Puffs of Gas" and "Programming with Peptides".
 Randy Gallistel's phenomenal book "Memory and the Computational Brain" ends with a chapter on "The Molecular Basis of Memory".
 In fact, pick a neural entity at random and you'll find work on how it computes.
 For example, concentration of free intracellular calcium in presynaptic terminals, dendrites, and cell bodies forms a variable that can act as memory, manipulated using buffers, calcium-dependent enzymes, and diffusion to instantiate specific computations.